 A..
 Medicaid uses two main sets of rules for counting income and resources for three broad categories of people:

-RESOURCES -- Because of recent changes in New York law, adults in all 3 categories may have the same amount of resources (bank accounts, etc.).
-These limits ($15,900 for one person, $23,400 for a couple) are much higher than for either SSI or PA cash assistance.
+RESOURCES -- Resource limits increased signficantly in 2023 - and are much higher than for either SSI or PA cash assistance.
+See current limits here.
 The rules for counting these resources, however, are very different for each of the 3 categories.
 This RESOURCE chart compares the different Medicaid rules for counting resources for the three basic categories of recipients.

-INCOME -- The income limit for "DAB" category people is slightly higher than the SSI limit and also higher than that for the Singles/Childless Couple (S/CC) Medicaid category.
+INCOME -- The income limit for "DAB" category people in creased significantly in 2023, and now is much higher than the SSI limit.
 Compare Box 7 on the Medicaid Eligibility chart (Singles/Childless Couples) with Box 3 for DAB category (Disabled, Aged 65+ or Blind).
 Chart is explained at this link.
-As true for resources, the rules for counting income are very different for DAB compared to those for PA recipients (S/CC category), and in some important ways different than for SSI beneficiaries.
+As true for resources, the non-MAGI rules for counting income are very different for DAB compared to those for MAGI recipients, and in some ways different than for SSI beneficiaries.
 This Income Chart compares the different Medicaid rules for counting income for the three basic categories of recipients.

 B. Summary of the Eligibility Rules for Medicaid in the DAB (Disabled/Aged 65+/Blind) Category Compared to PA or SSI

-A. Legal Authority Requiring Medicaid Program to Continue Medicaid While Re-determining whether a Former SSI/PA Recipient is Eligible for Medicaid
+A. The Rosenberg and Stenson Cases Requiring Medicaid Program to Continue Medicaid While Re-determining whether a Former SSI/PA Recipient is Eligible for Medicaid

 Since Medicaid is an entitlement, Medicaid cannot be terminated without a determination that a Medicaid recipient is ineligible.
 An individual may no longer be eligible for one "category" of Medicaid, i.e. Medicaid that automatically is provided to an SSI recipient or to someone who was poor enough to qualify for cash assistance, but still may qualify under another category of eligibility.
 A local Medicaid program must continue Medicaid as originally authorized with SSI or cash assistance while it determines whether an individual continues to be eligible for Medicaid-only when a change of circumstances occurs, such as a change in income or resources, or in the "category" of eligibility.
 This procedure is sometimes called the Stenson or Rosenberg procedure after two federal court cases.